Skip to main content

 - status: Status (enum: potential/active/lost)

-- create_time: Created Time
+- create_time: Created time

-Method 2: Check the Generated Configuration File
+Option B: Check the Generated Configuration File

 // Example content in src/api/api.ts